STMicroelectronics/x-cube-subg2/Drivers/BSP/S2868A2/readme.txt

   * @author  SRA
   * @brief   Description of the X-NUCLEO-S2868A2
   ******************************************************************************
+  * @attention
   *
   * Copyright (c) 2021 STMicroelectronics.
-All rights reserved.
+  * All rights reserved.
   *
-  * This software component is licensed by ST under BSD 3-Clause license,
+  * This software is licensed under terms that can be found in the LICENSE file
-  * the "License"; You may not use this file except in compliance with the
-  * License.
-You may obtain a copy of the License at:
-  *                       opensource.org/licenses/BSD-3-Clause
+  * in the root directory of this software component.
+  * If no LICENSE file comes with this software, it is provided AS-IS.
   *
   ******************************************************************************
   @endverbatim